Joo-ooo/joo-ooo.github.io/README.md

 # Projects

+## A-Learn+: Context-Based Sentiment Analysis for Adult Learning Feedback
+Project Overview:
+A-Learn+ is an innovative sentiment analysis framework designed to extract meaningful insights from adult learning feedback by leveraging context-aware machine learning.
+This project focuses on utilizing advanced transformer-based models and custom neural network architectures to analyze feedback with a high level of contextual understanding, enabling precise sentiment predictions and actionable insights for enhancing educational experiences in adult learning environments.

+### Technical Highlights:

+- Transformer-Based Models: Fine-tuned transformer models like Twitter-RoBERTa and DistilBERT for context-based sentiment analysis, enabling the framework to capture subtle nuances in adult learning feedback.
+- Custom Neural Architectures: Integrated advanced architectures such as attention-enhanced GRU, CNN, and FastText to complement transformer models by capturing contextual, spatial, and hierarchical sentiment patterns.
+- Efficient Hyperparameter Tuning: Conducted sensitivity analysis on the number of trainable layers and learning rates to optimize model performance, balancing accuracy and computational efficiency.
+- Data Preprocessing and Filtering: Scraped large-scale feedback data from social networks, applied filtering mechanisms for relevance, and combined contextual post-comment structures to ensure robust training datasets.

+### Impact:
+A-Learn+ redefines sentiment analysis in niche domains by integrating context-aware machine learning techniques tailored to adult learning feedback.
+This project empowers educational institutions and organizations to better understand learners' needs, refine their programs, and enhance learning experiences.
+By capturing context-specific sentiments, ContextLearn significantly improves the accuracy of feedback analysis, enabling actionable insights that drive informed decision-making and promote lifelong learning.
 ## AiStudy: Advanced Learning Platform
 Project Overview:
 AiStudy is an innovative educational platform designed to enhance the learning experience through artificial intelligence and data-driven insights.
 This project focuses on leveraging advanced machine learning algorithms to personalize learning paths, thereby maximizing student engagement and educational outcomes.